 Additional treatment will vary depending on the underlying cause but may include:

 Anti-virals and supportive care for viral infection

 Determining the underlying cause of stress, grief or depression.
-In some cases changes to the household dynamics and/or antidepressents may be prescribed.
+In some cases, changes to the household dynamics and/or antidepressants may be prescribed.

 Painkillers may be prescribed in some situations to relieve discomfort for pancreatitis.